H.R.1029 - Pesticide Registration Improvement Extension Act of 2018115th Congress (2017-2018)

 |Latest Action:||Senate - 06/29/2018 Message on Senate action sent to the House.
 (All Actions)|

 Here are the steps for Status of Legislation:

 - Passed Senate

-This bill amends the Federal Insecticide, Fungicide, and Rodenticide Act to revise requirements for pesticide registration applications and their corresponding registration service fees.
+This bill amends the Federal Insecticide, Fungicide, and Rodenticide Act to revise requirements for pesticide registration applications and their corresponding maintenance fees and registration service fees.

-The EPA must also identify opportunities for streamlining the review of applications to register a new active ingredient in a pesticide or a new use of a pesticide and providing prompt feedback to applicants during the review process.
+The EPA must also evaluate the application review process, including identifying opportunities for streamlining the review of a new active ingredient in a pesticide or a new use of a pesticide.

 The bill revises reporting requirements, including by requiring the EPA to provide additional information about pesticide cases it reviewed and the number of registration review decisions it completed.

 (Sec.
 6) The bill revises the fee requirements for pesticide registration applications and their registration service fees.
 This includes revision of existing fees, the addition of new fee categories, and the revision of time frames in which the EPA is required to complete review of a requested action.

 (Sec.
 8) The bill directs the EPA to implement specified final rules without revision by the end of FY2021.
 Specifically, the EPA must implement the final rules: (1) titled "Pesticides; Agricultural Worker Protection Standard Revisions" published on November 2, 2015, and (2) titled "Pesticides; Certification of Pesticide Applicators" published on January 4, 2017.

 The Government Accountability Office must report on the effectiveness of workplace requirements for providing pesticide safety information to employees.